-The ‘Feeling Safe’ project has been running since 2012 where it developed organically out of a need within the city and a partnership with The Children’s Society.
+Feeling Safe has been running since 2012 where it developed organically out of a need within the city and a partnership with The Children’s Society.
 This partnership highlighted the lack of specialist support for victims of CSE who were aged 18 or over and no longer eligible for children’s services.
-Our commitment to supporting adult victims of sexual exploitation has led to KairosWWT being the only service in the city offering specialist support to young women aged between 18-24 years affected by child sexual exploitation.
+Our commitment to supporting adult victims of sexual exploitation has led to Kairos WWT being the only service in the city offering specialist support to young women aged between 18-25 years affected by child sexual exploitation.

 We are very grateful to The National Lottery Community Fund who support the Feeling Safe service.
 You can read more about the National Lottery grant we received in 2019 here.
 We’re extremely thankful that the Lottery have extended our Feeling Safe funding until the end of March 2023, while we submit proposals to a variety of funders to ensure this important work is continued.

 If you would like to support us, £25 helps pay for a young woman to be supported to build her confidence, healthy coping skills, and improve her wellbeing.
 You can give a gift here today.